-Marion Brooks is the anchor of the NBC5 News at 11 a.m. and 4:30 p.m. each weekday.
-She also reports for the 10 p.m. newscast and is a regular contributor to WVON's Cliff Kelly Show.
+Marion Brooks is an award-winning the anchor and reporter at NBC5.
+She anchors the NBC5 News at 11 a.m. and 4:30 p.m. each weekday and is a member of the NBC5 Investigates team of investigative reporters.

 Her first job in broadcasting was in radio at WGST, a news talk station in Atlanta, in the entry level type of job that exposed her to the long hours, hard work, and adrenaline rushes of newsgathering.
 She credits this experience with solidifying her desire to work as a journalist.

 Her first television job took her to one of the poorest regions in the country, the Mississippi Delta.
 From there her career wound through markets around the country with stops in Jacksonville, Fla., St. Louis, Mo., Atlanta, Ga., and Chicago.

 She's covered everything from major natural disasters to politics, crime and courts to health, consumer issues to two Olympic Games, and much in between.

 Brooks has a Bachelor of Arts degree in English from Spelman College and is a member of the National Association of Black Journalists.

 She is a native of Vancouver, British Columbia, and was raised in Portland, Oregon.
 Brooks has two beautiful daughters, Brooks Hawkins and Sydney Hawkins.

 Brooks' has been honored with Awards from the following organizations:

 - National Association of Television Arts and Sciences (NATAS), Midwest Chapter Emmy Award

 - National Emmy Award